lando/lando/examples/varnish/README.md

 This example provides a LEMP stack running behind Varnish.

-See the `.lando.yml` in this directory for configuration options.
+See the `.lando.yml` in this directory for Varnish configuration options.

 Getting Started
 ---------------